brandleesee/ePSXe64Ubuntu/README.md

 # ePSXe4Ubuntu

-Interactive script to auto-install ePSXe on Ubuntu including configurations, plugins and shaders.
-However, see Current Shortcomings below. <strong>Script is considered as ALPHA.</strong>
+Interactive script to auto-install ePSXe on Ubuntu.

+Includes configurations, plugins and shaders.

+However, see Current Shortcomings below as <strong>script is still ALPHA.</strong>

-Tested on Ubuntu 16.04 (Unity) & Ubuntu Gnome 16.04.
-Both x64.
+## Tested on

+Ubuntu Unity 16.04 x64

+Ubuntu Gnome 16.04 x64

 ## HOW-TO